svennam92/istio101/workshop/exercise-5/README.md

 ### Expose the Guestbook app with Ingress Gateway

 1. Configure the guestbook default route with the Istio Ingress Gateway.
-The `guestbook-gateway.yaml` file is in this repository (istio101) in the `workshop/plans` directory
+The `guestbook-gateway.yaml` file is in this repository (istio101) in the `workshop/plans` directory.

     ```shell
     kubectl create -f guestbook-gateway.yaml